GhoudanAyoub/GhoudanAyoub/README.md

 ## I'm Mobile Application Developer
-  A highly skilled mobile developer with a solid experience in Java, Kotlin, FireBase etc. and an appetite for exploring new technologies.
+  A highly skilled mobile developer with a solid experience in Java, Kotlin. and an appetite for exploring new technologies.

 - 🔭 I’m currently working on ...
 Mobile Application Development